- Career Center Home

 - Gathers information/probable cause to secure either arrest or search warrants as needed.

-- Apprehends arrest, and process offenders, including fugitives; subpoenas witnesses and serves warrants.
+- Apprehends arrest, and processes offenders, including fugitives; subpoenas witnesses and serves warrants.

 - Provides assistance and backup support to other officers and emergency service providers as necessary.